TylerG767/pacman_v1/README.md

 To Do:
 - Add a main menu to play the game
+- Ghost staggering when they are intending to overlap
+- Change game over screen from reset to "Game Over" overlay with click to restart prompt
 - Change map logic to something that will allow multiple maps
 - Add Levels with map variety